-Fans making a trip to the Scottish capital should look out for these great locations which are easy to find within the city centre.
+Fans making a trip to the Scottish capital should look out for these great Harry Potter inspired locations which are easy to find within the city centre.
 Be warned, Greyfriars Kirkyard is not only home to Thomas Riddell but the infamous MacKenzie Ghost……go in day light hours…this walking tour should take about 45-60 mins, depending how often you stop.

-2. Past the Library, walk for a few minutes to you reach the Elephant House.
-The Elephant House cafe claims to be the birthplace of Harry Potter, however in Edinburgh most folks know that the first novel, Harry Potter & Sorcerer’s Stone was written in a cafe in Nicholson street which is now called Spoons.
+2. Walk past the Library, walk for a few minutes until you reach the Elephant House cafe.
+The Elephant House cafe claims to be the birthplace of Harry Potter, however in Edinburgh most folks know that the first novel, Harry Potter & Sorcerer’s Stone was written in the Nicolson street cafe which is now called Spoons.

-4. Behind the statue of the little dog, you will see a pub and a lane next to it, this is the famous haunted graveyard that is claimed to be the inspiration for some of the Potter characters, Go straight to the back of the graveyard, next to the gates of a very imposing school, Heriots, and look for Thomas Riddell and other familiar names.
-Go in daylight, in winter hours of light are 8am-4pm.
-Spring days are longer.
+4. Behind the statue of the little dog, you will see a pub and a lane next to it, this is the famous haunted graveyard, Greyfriars Kirk, claimed to be the inspiration for some of the Potter characters.
+Go straight to the back of the graveyard, next to the gates of a very imposing school, Heriots, and look for William McGonagall, Harry Potter fans think that he may be the inspiration for Professor McGonagall.

 5. Walk back to the royal Mile, once you reach Deacon Brodie pub on the corner, you will see the famous St Giles Cathedral, opposite this is the City chambers and on the ground to the left is JK Rowling handprints, awarded to her in 2008 for her contributions to the capital city.